Painting unfinished Christmas ornaments together is fun and easy way to spend family time together during the holiday season.

 This all-in-one ornament set includes ten reindeer, ten mittens, and ten ball ornament wood cutouts, plus three different colored glitter glues, and twelve markers.
 They come already with little holes and gold-colored thread attached for hanging.

-Keep in mind that since this kit has a lot more ornaments than it does glitter glue and markers, you might want to have more decorating supplies handy if you’re working with a large group of kids.
+This kit has a lot more ornaments than it does glitter glue and markers, you might want to have more decorating supplies handy if you’re working with a large group of kids.